pygame/pygame/docs/reST/ref/font.rst

    Returns a tuple of integers that identify SDL_ttf's version.
    SDL_ttf is the underlying font rendering library, written in C, on which pygame's font module depends.
+If 'linked' is True (the default), the function returns the version of the linked TTF library.
+   Otherwise this function returns the version of TTF pygame was compiled with

    .. versionadded:: 2.1.3